Zookeepers are concerned with the welfare of animals kept in zoos, wildlife parks, aquariums and other animal attractions

 - petting zoos - designed for children to feed and pet gentle domesticated animals

 - private animal collections - these are usually owned by wealthy individuals and celebrities who recruit keepers

 Zoos can be charitable or private organisations but all are regulated and inspected by the government to ensure they meet strict hygiene, safety and welfare standards.

 Although primarily designed to entertain and educate the public, most zoos regardless of ownership have a strong emphasis on scientific research and species conservation.
-Due to this focus, there is a culture of collaboration amongst organisations both in the UK and internationally, with animals being transferred between zoos in order to mate, or to improve welfare.
+Due to this focus, there is a culture of collaboration among organisations both in the UK and internationally, with animals being transferred between zoos in order to mate or to improve welfare.

 Look for job vacancies at: